Jinghe-mel/UFEN-SLAM/README.md

 ![](Others/ORB_2.gif) ![](Others/UFEN_2.gif)

-## 3. UFEN feature matching implementation
+## 3. UFEN Feature Matching Implementation
-The fast implementation code of UFEN feature matching is public in [UFEN_Demo](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/UFEN_Demo).
+The fast implementation code of UFEN feature matching is public in [UFEN_Demo](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/UFEN_Demo). <br>
-The original weight can be found in [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork).
+The original weight can be found in [SuperPoint](https://github.com/magicleap/SuperPointPretrainedNetwork). <br>

-The weights of UFEN can be downloaded in [EASI Dataset](https://github.com/Jinghe-mel/UFEN-SLAM/tree/main/EASI%20Dataset).
+The weights of UFEN can be downloaded. <br>
+(UFEN_v1 is the retrained version from the original paper, while UFEN_v2 is an improved version achieved by fine-tuning the parameters.)

 ## 4. UFEN-SLAM
 The code of UFEN-SLAM will be public shortly.